polygl0ts/hackmeetings/README.md

 # hackmeetings
 Repo for hosting challenges and various hacks we produce during our meetings

+## 2021-09-07

+Marcel is bothering me to no end

+The challenge today comes from ALLES!
+CTF, played last weekend

+the chall is shitty java
+is called jsp

+have fun

+Next time we will :
+ * Switch to a better language

 ## 2021-06-08

 The challenge today comes from [dex](https://github.com/0ddc0de), and is a reverse engineering challenge called [teammanager](./20210608_teammanager).